-Broadly, blended finance can be defined as the use of public or philanthropic funds to attract additional investments from private sector actors into development projects.
-There are a range of opinions on, and differences in the definition of, blended finance (see Annex).
+Broadly, blended finance can be defined as the use of public or philanthropic funds to attract additional investments from private sector actors into development projects.1 There are a range of opinions on, and differences in the definition of, blended finance (see Annex).
 However, for the purposes of this report, we focus mainly on the use of international public finance to attract additional investments from private sector actors.
-While acknowledging that some actors have been active in blending grants and loans solely from public sources, this focus on the mobilisation of private sector investments reflects the international debate and the focus of key donors; for example, the European Union has set out in its 2016 European External Investment Plan (EEIP) its intention to scale up the use of guarantees and other blending instruments to attract more private investments in development, particularly in Africa.
+While acknowledging that some actors have been active in blending grants and loans solely from public sources, this focus on the mobilisation of private sector investments reflects the international debate and the focus of key donors; for example, the European Union has set out in its 2016 European External Investment Plan (EEIP) its intention to scale up the use of guarantees and other blending instruments to attract more private investments in development, particularly in Africa.2

 Despite the recent upsurge in international attention, the concept behind blended finance is not a new one.
 The use of some blended finance instruments, such as guarantees, in the funding of projects has been a feature of development finance for decades.
 The main reason for the current increased focus is its perceived potential to raise very large sums of money for development projects from the private sector.
 This is especially important in light of the gap in funding available to pay for the Sustainable Development Goals (SDGs).
-It is estimated that the total investment needs in developing countries are between US\$3.3 trillion and US\$4.5 trillion per annum over the SDG period.
+It is estimated that the total investment needs in developing countries are

+FIGURE 1 All sectors face large funding gaps in what is required to achieve the SDGs between US\$3.3 trillion and US\$4.5 trillion per annum over the SDG period.
 As current investment stands at around US\$1.4 trillion per annum, this leaves an annual investment gap of between US\$1.9 trillion and US\$3.1 trillion.
-If the mid-point of the investment requirements is used, the annual funding gap can be estimated at US\$2.5 trillion per annum.
-The funding gap estimates, broken down by sector, are illustrated in Figure 1.
+If the mid-point of the investment requirements is used, the annual funding gap can be estimated at US\$2.5 trillion per annum.3 The funding gap estimates, broken down by sector, are illustrated in Figure 1.